 2. Component Testing in Cypress 10 (Beta)

-Cypress provides a User Interface for executing Component Tests, making tests more interactive and providing a rich experience.
-The developer can render modern framework components such as React, Angular, and Vue components and test them in isolation.
+Cypress 10 offered a dedicated User Interface for executing Component Tests, delivering an interactive and engaging testing experience.
+Developers can render and test components from modern frameworks like React, Angular, and Vue in isolation.

 3. E2E Testing in Cypress